 I have trimmed some herds that are on sand bedding.
 However, I’m certainly not an expert on sand bedding.
 For this reason, I’ll offer some suggestions rather than answers.

 Research on sand bedding

-Let me start by directing you to a research paper that Dairy Science published a while back.
+Let me start by directing you to a research paper that the Journal of Dairy Science published in 2008.
 It carries the title, “Effects of Sand and Straw Bedding on the Lying Behavior, Cleanliness, and Hoof and Hock Injuries of Dairy Cows.”